 What are Debt Recovery Tribunals (DRT)?

-• In DRTs and DRATs, one person is designated as the presiding officer for the Tribunal and the chairperson for the Appellate Tribunal by the Central Government.
+In Debt Recovery Tribunals (DRTs) and Debts Recovery Appellate Tribunals (DRATs), one person is designated as the presiding officer of the debt recovery tribunal and the chairperson for the debts recovery appellate tribunal by the Central Government.
+This ensures that there is a designated authority to oversee the resolution of debt recovery cases.

 Through DRT, banks, and financial institutions can recover money owed to them by borrowers.
-Under RBI guidelines, the Tribunal can only resolve cases pertaining to recoveries from NPAs, as stated by the banks.
+Under RBI guidelines, the Tribunal can only resolve cases about recoveries from NPAs, as stated by the banks.
 Tribunals have all the powers of District Courts.
 Furthermore, the Tribunal has a Recovery Officer who assists the Presiding Officers in executing recovery certificates.
-It was important for DRT to resolve the cases as soon as possible and implement its decisions as quickly as possible.

 DRT jurisprudence